vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If access to the Internet or to private registry servers changes to pass through a proxy server, you configure a VCH to use the new proxy server by using the `vic-machine configure --https-proxy` and `--http-proxy` options.
 You also use the `vic-machine configure --https-proxy` and `--http-proxy` options if an existing proxy server changes.

 The `vic-machine configure --https-proxy` and `--http-proxy` options function in the same way as the equivalent `vic-machine create` options.
-For information about the `vic-machine create --https-proxy` and `--http-proxy` options, see [Configure VCHs to Use Proxy Servers](vch_installer_options.md#proxy) in VCH Deployment Options.
+For information about the `vic-machine create --https-proxy` and `--http-proxy` options, see [Configure VCHs to Use Proxy Servers](vch_proxy.md).

 This example configures a VCH to use a new HTTPS proxy server.